MrMartinM/webcon-import/TECHNICAL.md

 - Use absolute paths if relative paths don't work
 - Ensure the file is not locked by another application

+### "Workflow configuration not found in Config.json"
+- Ensure the `Workflow` section exists in `Config.json`
+- Check that `WorkflowGuid` and `FormTypeGuid` are provided
+- Verify the JSON syntax is correct

-### "Mapping-Workflow sheet is missing required columns"
+### "Data sheet is missing metadata rows"
-- Ensure the Mapping-Workflow sheet (first sheet) has these exact column names: WorkflowGuid, FormTypeGuid
+- Ensure rows 1-4 exist in the Data sheet
-- Check that Row 1 contains the headers
+- Check that row 1 contains friendly field names
-- Ensure Row 2 contains the workflow configuration values
+- Verify that row 2 contains database/technical names

-### "Mapping-Fields sheet is missing required columns"
-- Ensure the Mapping-Fields sheet (second sheet) has these exact column names: ExcelColumn, FieldGuid, FieldName, FieldType
+- Verify that row 3 contains field GUIDs
-- Check that Row 1 contains the headers
+- Verify that row 4 contains ColumnType values

 ### "Data sheet not found"
-- Ensure your Excel file has a sheet named "Data" (third sheet)
+- Ensure your Excel file has a sheet named "Data"
-- Check that the sheet name is spelled exactly as "Data"
+- Check that the sheet name is spelled exactly as "Data" (case-sensitive)

 ### Import stops mid-process
 - **Resume**: Simply rerun the script - it will automatically skip successfully imported rows